 In Heap for React Native v0.9.0, we’ve rearchitected the format of autocaptured React Native events, as well as how these events are sent to Heap’s backend.
 This will make it more intuitive – and much easier – to define events on top of raw autocaptured React Native data.

-These upgrade notes aim to explain how this new event format differs from the previous event format, what breaking changes you need to worry about, and how to remediate these breaking changes.
+These upgrade notes aim to explain how this new eventevent - Action users take on your site or in your app.
+Events are the basic building blocks of reports. format differs from the previous event format, what breaking changes you need to worry about, and how to remediate these breaking changes.

 As mentioned above, the existing autocaptured event format was entirely based on custom events.
 This means that an event definition describing a “touch” event on a “Basics” button in the navigation tab bar might look like this: